-- 7.1.1.1 This Chapter contains provisions applicable to dangerous goods transport operations by all modes of transport. - 7.1.1.2 Dangerous goods shall not be offered for transport unless: - (a) goods have been properly classified, packed, marked, labelled and described and certified on a dangerous goods transport document; and - (b) goods are in a fit condition for transport as required by these Regulations, and no dangerous residue of the dangerous goods adheres to the outside of the package.
+- 7.1.1.1 This Chapter contains provisions applicable to dangerous goods transport operations by all modes of transport. - 7.1.1.2 Unless otherwise specified in these Regulations, dangerous goods shall not be offered for transport unless: - (a) goods have been properly classified, packed, marked, labelled and described and certified on a dangerous goods transport document; and - (b) goods are in a fit condition for transport as required by these Regulations, and no dangerous residue of the dangerous goods adheres to the outside of the package.